zhudianGG/zhudianGG/README.md

-Hi there, I'm Xikai Meng（孟西恺 in Chinese）! 👋
+# Hi there, I'm Xikai Meng 👋

+## 🎓 About Me

-I am a student at Harbin Institute of Technology and a visiting student at the University of California, San Diego, where I am studying computer science and physics.
+I was a undergraduated student at Harbin Institute of Technology, School of Physics, with a strong background in AI engineering and research.
+My research focuses on mlsys(model inference optimaztion, model compression) and deep learning for science.
+I was also a visiting student at the University of California, San Diego, where I studied computer science and physics.

-🔭 Check out what I'm currently working on
+- 🔭 I'm currently working as an Algorithm Researcher at AMD Quark Group

-Deep learning for science.

-🔨 Check out my recent pull requests
+- 🌱 I'm exploring model compression methods such as quantization and applications in heterogeneous computing
+- 👯 I'm collaborating with SD-HC to develop heterogeneous computing frameworks
+- 📫 How to reach me: mengnoah78952@gmail.com

+## 🚀 Research & Projects